KanayamaSound/Studio-One-Drag-And-Zoom-DX/README.md

 # Caution when dragging on the console!
 When using the drag functionality on the mixer/console, make sure to use WIN + RightMouseButton, otherwise it has all kinds of side effects.
 This is due to the fact that to achieve the dragging functionality the script sends mousewheel commands to Studio One.
 However, when using the mousewheel on the mixer/console without shift, it can result in moving faders and other setttings.

+## (New in DX version!)
+Drag to Zoom (Requires some setup in Studio One>Keyboard Shortcuts)
+-Advantages-
+* Independent scrolling in both directions: As vertical scrolling has the unfortunate side effect of resizing track lanes and layers, some might prefer to separate the functions.
+Thus, it's still possible to vertically zoom in the Piano Roll by using a separte key function.
+* Drag Zoom relies on the "Zoom fine" functions in the keyboard shortcuts settings, allowing for a smoother zooming experience over the mouse wheel

+#REQUIRED SETUP for Drag Zoom
+1. Go to the Keyboard Shortcuts settings in Studio One
+2. Search for "Fine" and go to the "Zoom" category
+3. Set "Zoom In Fine" to Ctrl+Alt+Right Arrow, "Zoom In Vertical Fine" to Ctrl+Alt+Up Arrow, "Zoom Out Fine" to Ctrl+Alt+Left Arrow, and "Zoom Out Vertical Fine" to Ctrl+Alt+Down Arrow

 # Windows Only
 Unfortunately this is a Windows only solution.
 Mac users will have to wait and see if PreSonus decides to put this type of functionality within Studio One itself.
 I sure hope they do so we do not have to resort to scripted workarounds like this.